circle

 9 - 11am

-This is an activity for musicians who can read music but may not have improvised before.
+This is an activity for musicians who can read music to experiment with different forms of improvisation.
+All wind or stringed instruments are welcome.

 De-Stress your life & Let the Sun Shine in